nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

 I have a Bachelor's degree in Mathematical, Computational and Statistical Sciences from Yale-NUS College.
 My first job out of undergrad was as an <u>Operations Research Analyst</u> at DSO (Defence Science Organisation), a national R&D lab for the Singaporean military.
-I'm currently doing something else...
+I'm currently learning HTML and CSS to build GIS web apps.

 **Past Experience**